Empedocles (490 BC to 430 BC)

 This is a slight departure because we think of Hot and Dry as separating and dissociating, while Cold and Wet bring things together or connects them.
 Extreme Cold was the solid mass.

-Aristotle theorizes that these four elemental qualities can be combined with each other, forming 6 couples because none can be combined with its opposite.
+Aristotle theorized that these four elemental qualities can be combined with each other, forming 6 couples because none can be combined with its opposite.
 He then attaches the qualities to the elements, which he says are not simple bodies, but blended ones.

 For Fire is hot and dry, whereas Air is hot and moist (Air being a sort of aqueous vapour); and Water is cold and moist, while Earth is cold and dry.